 Windowsill Herb Garden

-Purchase plants or seeds from your garden center, favorite garden catalogue or grocery store.
+Purchase plants or seeds from your garden center, favorite garden catalog or grocery store.
+Or find a fellow gardener willing to let you take cuttings or divisions of their plants.

-Use a variety of plants to create an attractive display.
-Try arranging the plants on the soil surface before planting.
+You can grow single plants in individual containers or mix them up to create an attractive display.
 Tall plants like basil and chives make nice vertical accents.
 Tri-color and golden sage add color to the mix.
 Curley parsley is a favorite that adds texture to your garden and vitamin C to your diet.

 Try adding a few trailing plants like fragrant rosemary or variegated marjoram.